cobbler/cobbler.github.io/manuals/2.8.0/3/3/2_-_Complete_Settings_List.md

 Default options to use for the createrepo command when creating new repositories during a reposync.

 If you have createrepo >= 0.4.10, consider "-c cache --update -C", which can dramatically improve your "cobbler reposync" time. "-s sha" enables working with Fedora repos from F11/F12 from EL-4 or EL-5 without python-hashlib installed (which is not available on EL-4)

-Please refer to the {% linkup title:"Package Management and Mirroring" extrameta:2.8.0 %} section for more details.
+Please refer to the [Package Management and Mirroring]({% link manuals/2.8.0/3/7_-_Package_Management_and_Mirroring.md %}) section for more details.

 ### default_deployment_method
 * **type:** String